carldaws/carldaws/README.md

-## Full-Stack Ruby on Rails Developer
+## Full-Stack Web Developer | Rails Enthusiast, Neovim Enjoyer

 I'm an experienced senior full-stack developer with over a decade's worth of hands-on expertise with Ruby on Rails and JavaScript as well as experience hiring, managing and training junior developers.

 Technical skills:
-- Ruby on Rails (5, 6 and 7, including Hotwire & Stimulus)
+- Ruby on Rails (5, 6, 7 and 8, including Hotwire & Stimulus)
 - React (TypeScript, Next.js, Remix, Vite and TailwindCSS)
 - React Native (Expo)
 - Node.js RESTful APIs